basemsamir/aunh_web_application/readme.md

 AUNH is a Laravel web application which serves a radiology department in xray reservation with limited features.

-AUNH contains two modules (patient reservation, administration).
+AUNH contains two modules (xray reservation, administration).

 ## Security Vulnerabilities